|Air Support Unit

 - Assists with Emergency Protective Orders while officers are in the field.

 - Responds to domestic violence cases as needed.

 Elder and Dependent Abuse

 - Identify individuals who prey on senior and dependent adult citizens.

 - Develop good working relationships with the community and organizations.

 - Investigates violations of equal employment policies and legislation.

-- Educates Department Personnel on issues regarding job discriminations and E.E.O.
+- Educates Department personnel on issues regarding job discriminations and equal employment opportunities.